≪ Go to our review of Robot Vacuums

 The Roomba 980 is the newest, top of the line of the iRobot Roomba lines, offering plenty of new features.
 The 980 is the first of the Roomba line to transition to a systematic cleaning pattern, rather than a semi-random one, similar to the Neato Connected or the Samsung POWERbot.
 It also added smartphone connectivity as a new feature.
 While the 980 did perform well throughout our tests, it tied with our Best Buy winner, the Neato D75, and it's hard to justify the substantially higher price of the 980 for a similar overall performance.

 The 980 was our top rated competitor in this category, really excelling at being able to quickly and efficiently navigate out of tight spots.
 Both Roomba models that we tested were also much more aggressive at clearing cords, and would drive around longer and potentially free themselves more often when compared to the other models.
 It would become entangled with the smaller cords, essentially causing chaos until it triggered a wheel error and stopped.
 The Roomba models did the best at navigating out of cluttered situations, and this model was no exception.
-You can see in the video below how the 980 does at being started under a chair, and navigating and cleaning around a table and chairs.

 The addition of a systematic cleaning pattern, couple with the existing Roomba obstacle avoidance skill really combine to make a vacuum that is exceptionally good at keeping itself running